-Until a couple of years ago, I didn’t know something called a heated mattress pad even existed.
-Makes sense since I’d lived in Southern California for most of my life where it is mostly warm all year round.
+Until several years ago, I didn’t know something existed called a heated mattress pad.
+It makes sense since I’d lived in Southern California for most of my life, where it is mostly warm all year round.

 Relocating to Colorado where the seasons are more pronounced, I had a lot to learn about heating a house without going broke.
 That first winter our heating bills shot to the moon because we were heating the entire house to a comfortable temperature day and night.
-It was shocking.
+Trust me—high heating bills can be shocking.

 That’s when I set out to find a way we could both enjoy a warm and cozy sleeping environment without paying a fortune to achieve it.
 We tried going the electric blanket route.
-We got this Biddeford model with dual controls.
 That sounded like a great idea until we used it for a few nights.
 While the cords and wires are advertised to be flexible, we could still feel them and they felt stiff and bulky.
-Another problem is the dual controls require separate outlets.
 But worse—even at the lowest setting, it felt to me that I was trapped under a layer of heat and it didn’t feel good.

 A friend suggested that a heated mattress pad might be the solution, an idea that sent me into research mode.
 I was skeptical.
 My first concern was how to keep something like that clean?
 And what if there’s an electrical short and it were to catch on fire?
-I’ll bet you were thinking the same things.
+I’ll bet you’re thinking the same things.
 Well, we can both relax.
-Let me tell you what I have discovered.
+Let me tell you what we discovered.

 There are several brands of heated mattress pads that use the Safe and Warm patented non-hazardous low voltage technology; brands like Serta and Soft Heat.
-Safe and Warm has been proven to be safer than others on the market.
-Plus this technology saves energy because it is low voltage and produces awesome sleep in a cooler room.
+This technology saves energy because it is low voltage and produces awesome sleep in a cooler room.